 Those who have dry skin or eczema are more prone to keratosis pilaris, and it can also be a side effect of asthma, obesity, hay fever, or ichthyosis vulgaris.

-Yes, keratosis pilaris is classified into three types, based on how the condition presents and where on the body it’s found.
+Yes, keratosis pilaris has a few variants, based on how the condition presents and where on the body it’s found.
+But the two main kinds you need to know about are keratosis pilaris and keratosis pilaris rubra.

 How do you treat KP?